-When we first assess applications, we can make one of the three following decisions:
+When we initially assess your application, we can make one of the following decisions:

-- or to invite you to interview (for certain courses only).
+- or invite you to interview (for certain courses only).

-Sometimes we may put the application on hold, pending one of these three outcomes.
+Sometimes we may put your application on hold, pending one of these three outcomes.

 When an application is put on hold

 Putting an application on hold means that we have assessed the application and decided that the applicant meets the entry requirements for our offer, but we are unable to make a final decision.

 We may need to hold off on making a final decision so that:

 - we can assess more applications;